+44(0) 113 343 2025

 Refereed journal articles

 - 'Reading Genocide Memorial Sites in Rwanda: Eurocentrism, Sensory Secondary Witnessing and Shame', in a special edition of Mémoires en jeu on 'Dark Tourism', eds.
-Annette Becker and Charles Forsdick (Paris: Editions Kimé, 2017).
+Annette Becker and Charles Forsdick (Paris: Editions Kimé, 2017), pp. 80-87.

 - 'Downfall: The Nazi Genocide as a Natural Disaster', The Journal of Holocaust Studies: A Journal of Culture and History, in a special issue on 'Representing Perpetrators in Holocaust Literature and Film', eds.
-Jenni Adams and Sue Vice (Valentine Mitchell), Volume 17, Numbers 2-3, Autumn/Winter 2011, pp. 165-184.
-[White Rose Repository]
+Jenni Adams and Sue Vice (Valentine Mitchell), Volume 17, Numbers 2-3, Autumn/Winter 2011, pp. 165-84.

 - 'Beyond Autobiography: Hybrid Testimony and the Art of Witness', in The Future of Testimony, eds.
-Rick Crownshaw, Jane Kilby and Antony Rowland (London and New York: Routledge, 2014).
-[White Rose Repository]
+Rick Crownshaw, Jane Kilby and Antony Rowland (London and New York: Routledge, 2014), pp. 144-59

 - 'Holocaust Literature' in Oxford Bibliographies in Literary and Critical Theory, ed.
-Eugene OBrien (New York: Oxford University Press, forthcoming).
+Eugene OBrien (New York: Oxford University Press, 2017).

 Conferences and invited papers